daheats/daheats.github.io/_posts/2017-02-14-starting-fresh.markdown

 Stop watching TV.
 At least an hour before bed turn the TV off.
 Read a book!
 Do something that’s easy.
 Enable the night shift on your phone.
 Whether you’re running Apple, Android, etc. there should be a setting that allows you to warm the colors on your phone.
 Certain light spectrums have been tied to insomnia.
 The night shift settings help this issue.

-Thanks to <a href="https://twitter.com/webology">Jeff Triplett</a> for proofing this post, allowing my "heatsisms" fly.
-Also for teaching me the importance of index.html :)
+Thanks to <a href="https://twitter.com/webology">Jeff Triplett</a> for proofing this post, allowing my "heatsisms" to fly, and also for teaching me the importance of index.html :) and to <a href="https://twitter.com/laceynwilliams">Lacey</a> for helping me sort out my HTML in this paragraph.
+I'm such a newbie and coding can be terrifying but the support of my frandlies helps make it not so bad.